How to Expand ELLs' Access to Technology for Virtual Learning

 • Students without devices may used cell phones to complete assignments.

-• Some families did not know that devices were available from their district, and they did not find out about these options in time to get a device.
+• Some families don't know that devices are available from their district and don't find out about these options in time to get a device.

-• Educators heard from families who were reluctant to take a device home due to concern about damaging the device.
+• Families may be reluctant to take a device home due to concern about damaging the device.

-• Immigrant families may have been concerned that using a device provided by the school would impact their immigration cases if using the device was considered a social "benefit."
+• Immigrant families may be concerned that using a device provided by the school would impact their immigration cases if using the device was considered a social "benefit."

-• Schools and districts may wish to start with a needs assessment and talk with families about their child's access to a device for schoolwork.
+• Schools and districts may wish to start with a needs assessment and talk with families about students' access to a device for schoolwork.

 • It is important for educators to be on the lookout for students who: